BKertesz/History-of-Money/README.md

 ## Installing instructions
 - Clone the repo from github
-- Run npm install
+- Run npm install to get all necessary library
--
+- Run mongod
+- In a new tab run npm run server:dev
+- And again in a new tab npm run build